PTSD: National Center for PTSD

-Two mentors from each of the 21 VA regions, or Veterans Integrated Service Networks (VISNs), around the country work with PTSD program directors in their VISN to help them meet the increased demand for treatment by restructuring existing programs and by implementing best administrative and clinical practices.
-National experts are invited to join mentoring calls each month, to inform mentors of innovative practices and administrative structures and consult with them on how to maximize efficient and cost-effective care.
+Each of the 21 VA regions, or Veterans Integrated Service Networks (VISNs), has two experienced and expert clinic directors who serve as PTSD mentors to the PTSD program directors and PTSD specialists in their VISN (mentees).
+The Program helps to meet the increased demand for treatment by restructuring existing programs and by implementing effective administrative and clinical practices.
+This happens through monthly VISN and national calls, an email list and newsletter, one-on-one conversations, and occasional face-to-face meetings.

 Prolonged Exposure and Cognitive Processing Therapy.
-Initiated in fiscal year (FY) 2007 at the direction of the VA Office of Mental Health Services (OMHS), the rollouts of two evidence-based therapies for PTSD, Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE) continued to be a highlight of the National Center for PTSD's educational endeavors in FY 2011.
+Initiated in fiscal year (FY) 2007 at the direction of VA Mental Health Services (MHS), the rollouts of two evidence-based therapies for PTSD, Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE) continue to be a highlight of the National Center for PTSD's educational endeavors.
 Over the past few years, both programs have created extensive trainings and support materials including manuals, videos, and CD-ROMs.
 Additionally, both programs now have processes in place to certify both clinicians and trainers.
-In a new effort to de-centralize the dissemination of the therapies local experts are being trained as trainers and consultants.
+In a continued effort to de-centralize the dissemination of the therapies, local experts are being trained as trainers and consultants.

-To date, 1,333 clinicians have participated in the 4-day PE trainings along with 16 trainers and 70 consultants.
-Outcomes of PE measured during training cases continued to show a clinically-significant mean reduction of 20 points on the PTSD Checklist.
-Over 5,900 VA and military clinicians have been trained in CPT.
-There are now 29 VISN-level trainers, 8 Department of Defense trainers, and 11 Rehabilitation Counseling Services (Veteran Center) trainers in addition to 14 National Roll-out level Trainers.
-An online "refresher" enrichment course for CPT trained practitioners has just been released.
+To date, 1,800 clinicians have participated in the 4-day PE trainings along with 17 trainers and 64 consultants.
+Outcomes of PE measured during training cases continued to show a clinically-significant mean reduction of 15 points on the PTSD Checklist.
+Over 7,700 VA and military clinicians have been trained in CPT.
+There are now 53 VISN-level trainers, 8 Department of Defense trainers, and 6 Rehabilitation Counseling Services (Veteran Center) trainers in addition to 10 National Roll-out Trainers.
+Online courses for both interventions are available.